pablovela5620/CarND-PID-Control-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 ---
+## Reflection
+Components of proportional, differential, and integral controller explained
+* Proportional
+    * The Proportional part of the controller can be thought as looking at the present.
+    It looks at the current error and applies a force proportional to that error in order to minimize it.
+This comes with the draw back that if the gain is too high it will overshoot and oscillate back and forth similar to a pendulum.
+* Integral
+    * The Integral part of the controller can be thought as looking at the past.
+It accrues the error to account for things such as biases, as the error accrues the force to correct that error increases eventually correcting it.
+* Derivative
+    * The Derivative part of the controller can be thought as looking at the future.
+It will look at the rate of change of the error ensuring that rather than overshooting the desired signal it will push against too large of a force to slow down the proportional part of the controller resulting in a smoother curve as well as lowering overshoot.

+The final parameters of the controller where chosen using manual tuning.

 ## Dependencies
+* make >= 4.1
 * cmake >= 3.5
  * All OSes: [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.1